singularityware/singularityware.github.io/_posts/recipes/2016-12-27-build-ubuntu-host.md

 There are a number of solutions:

 1. Obtain `db*_load` that match the Berkeley DB version for the version of CentOS being imaged, and add a conversion step during the Singularity bootstrap process.
-2. Perform a double bootstrap process: First build a base container containg CentOS (e.g. import from docker) and then 2) use this image to build the final desired CentOS image.
+2. Perform a double bootstrap process: First build a base container containing CentOS (e.g. import from docker) and then 2) use this image to build the final desired CentOS image.
 You can run a container from within another container with Singularity as long as you are root when you do it.
 3. Go to a CentOS machine and create a basic singularity image, and copy this image to the Ubuntu machine.
 Since such an image already has working `/bin/sh`, `rpm`, `yum` commands, and an RPM database with the correct version of Berkeley DB, a subsequent `singularity bootstrap` on this image can successfully run `yum` to update and add additional software to this image.
 4. Leverage `singularity import centos.img docker://centos:6` to seed the CentOS image.
 5. Import the container from Singularity Hub, when this feature becomes available.